 If you are thinking about renting off-campus during your time at UWM, it is important to consider some of the following responsibilities and characteristics.

 - Do I want to be responsible for cooking/preparing my own food?

 - Do I want to be responsible for shoveling snow and/or mowing the lawn at my unit?

 - Do I want to be responsible for paying a monthly rent to my landlord, along with my extra utilities?

 - Do I want to be within walking distance of UWM, take the bus or drive my car?

 Getting to Know the Neighborhoods

-There are three major neighborhoods surrounding the UWM campus that the Neighborhood Housing Office recommends living in as a student.
+There are three major neighborhoods surrounding the UWM campus that are popular with students to live.
 These neighborhoods start at less than a mile (1.6km) from campus and extend to about 2.5 miles (4km) from campus.
 The rentals that are available on our listing service are generally in these neighborhoods.
 We have included a map of the UWM area below, with each neighborhood explained and outlined.

 - UWM Campus extends North to Edgewood Ave, South to Kenwood Blvd, East to Downer Ave, and West to Cramer St.